 Undoubtedly, both service delivery and risk mitigation are essential to any organization’s ability to accomplish its business objectives and thrive.
 Cybersecurity folks will struggle to protect data and identities if the underlying computing foundation—infrastructure and applications—are not of sufficient quality, integrity and performance to support and even drive a modernized cybersecurity framework.
 And IT departments can focus all they want on service delivery, but it won’t mean anything if digital assets from the data center to the edge to the cloud are not secured.
 Service-level agreements mean nothing when your customer data is stolen and your employees’ identities and privileges are compromised.

-So, should your organization be committed first and foremost to IT service delivery, or to cybersecurity and risk mitigation?
+So, should your organization be committed first and foremost to IT service delivery, or to cybersecurity oversight and risk mitigation?
 OK, it’s a rhetorical question.
 You obviously need both.

-But there are times when pushing hard and fast to deliver new applications or support pilot programs like IoT comes into conflict with risk mitigation.
+But there are times when pushing hard and fast to deliver new applications or support pilot programs like IoT comes into conflict with risk mitigation/risk management.
 Now, conflict in the relationship between IT and cybersecurity, just like any personal or professional relationship, can always be worked out if the parties recognize the sources of the conflict, keep the big picture in mind and are willing to compromise.

 But there’s a catch.
 Specifically, there are still many organizations where a legacy mindsight has rooted itself and is nearly impossible to eradicate.
 I’ve seen and heard of too many examples where IT departments remain focused on things like help desks, managing legacy code, and manually tuning enterprise applications like ERP.
 Those kinds of IT functions have increasingly become viewed as commodities, leading to increased instances of outsourcing, managed services and, in some cases, complete overhauls of legacy IT.